malsch/occupationCoding/README.md

 ## Evaluation

 Here is a short example code to evaluate how well *Similarity-based Reasoning* works with new data.
-Simply replace the data set ``occupations`` with your own data and adjust the number of observations ``n``.
+Simply replace the data set ``occupations`` with your own data and adjust the number of observations ``n`` accordingly.

 ``` r
 n <- 250 # number of observations